🔄 Data Flow#

 Whenever any <form-spinbutton> value changes, total updates and the badge reflects the new count — no event listeners or manual wiring needed.

 pass() replaces the backing signal of the child's reactive property directly — this only works for Le Truc components whose properties are Slot-backed.
-For non-Le Truc custom elements (Lit, Stencil, FAST, etc.) or plain HTML elements, use setProperty() instead.
-It goes through the element's public setter and works correctly regardless of the child's internal framework.
+For non-Le Truc custom elements (Lit, Stencil, FAST, etc.) or plain HTML elements, use watch(source, bindProperty(el, key)) instead. bindProperty assigns to the element's public JS setter and works correctly regardless of the child's internal framework.

 Child Component: BasicButton#

 The BasicButton component displays a badge when needed – it does not know about any other component nor track state itself.
-It just exposes a reactive properties badge of type string and disabled of type boolean and has effects to react to state changes that updates the DOM subtree.
+It exposes reactive properties disabled, label, and badge and has effects to keep the DOM subtree in sync with those properties.

 - Whenever the